gjbex/Fortran-MOOC/docs/arrays.md

 ### Mathematical functions

-Most mathematical function such as the trigonometric functions and their inverse, the exponetial and logarithmic functions and the square root can be applied to an array of any rank to produce a new array of the same rank with elements that are the result of applying the function to the corresponding elment in the original array.
+Most mathematical function such as the trigonometric functions and their inverse, the exponential and logarithmic functions and the square root can be applied to an array of any rank to produce a new array of the same rank with elements that are the result of applying the function to the corresponding element in the original array.
 So `A_new(i) = <func>(A(i))`.
 Such procedure are called elemental and you'll see in one of the next section how to create your own.